-(1) Any party authorized by law to be awarded fees or expenses by the commission may apply for an award by filing a complaint with the commission no later than thirty (30) days after the final disposition of the case, unless a different procedure or time period is provided by law.

-(2) The complaint shall identify the party against whom the award is sought, the commission action in which the party incurred the fees or expenses, and the provision of law which authorizes the award, and state in detail the facts which support the award including any relevant conduct by the agency.
-(3) An action under this regulation shall be a contested case.
+- (1) Any party authorized by law to be awarded fees or expenses by the commission may apply for an award by filing a complaint with the commission no later than thirty (30) days after the final disposition of the case, unless a different procedure or time period is provided by law. - (2) The complaint shall identify the party against whom the award is sought, the commission action in which the party incurred the fees or expenses, and the provision of law which authorizes the award, and state in detail the facts which support the award including any relevant conduct by the committee. - (3) An action under this regulation shall be a contested case.
 The commission shall assign a separate case number to the action for fees and expenses.
-The provisions of this chapter, except 1 CSR 15-2.350(2)(C), shall apply to an action under this regulation.
+The provisions of this chapter, except 1 CSR 15-5.350(1)(B)3. and (1)(C), shall apply to an action under this regulation.

-(4) The commission shall determine whether an award shall be made upon a record consisting of the record in the case in which the fees were incurred and any record on the application.
+(4) The commission shall determine whether an award shall be made upon a record consisting of the record made in the case in which the fees were incurred and any record made on a hearing held on the application.